swiftkube/modelgen/README.md

 ## Overview

-This tool converts Kuberentes JSON schema definitions hosted at [https://kubernetesjsonschema.dev](https://kubernetesjsonschema.dev) into Swift structs using Stencil templates.
+This tool converts Kuberentes JSON schema definitions into Swift structs using Stencil templates.
+The JSON definitions are mapped from their openAPI counterparts via [openapi2jsonschema](https://github.com/instrumenta/openapi2jsonschema).

 ## Non-goals: